Deyna’s Tasty Foods Disgusting Customer Service followed on from an appalling Grenada airport welcome.

 Coupled with The unwelcoming experience upon arriving in Grenada which I described in a previous blog, I was beginning to wish hard for the end of my stay on the island, regretting the money spent to holiday in Grenada and looking forward to never setting foot on that island ever again.

 As cliche as it sounds, negative first impressions do leave a mark – as much as you might try to brush it off.
+It’s a stark show of backward thinking they are to behave like this toward paying customers when you’re trying to run a business and rebuild your economy.
+Shockingly stupid.

 Going back to this incident, a group of people who had been on the same flight (and whom I’d witnessed in the immigration queue receiving the not so friendly welcome of the immigration ladies described earlier) happened to come into the very same restaurant just after my ordeal.
 What a coincidence!